 Drivers on campus grounds are expected to adhere to the speed limit and to be constantly vigilant of pedestrians at all times.

 Permits will not be required during study weeks or exam periods.
-However, please note that APCOA will continue to patrol the campus during study weeks, exam periods and outside of term time for dangerous, illegal and inappropriate parking and will penalize any offending vehicles found in breach of The Traffic Management Policy.
+However, please note that the assigned traffic management company will continue to patrol the campus during study weeks, exam periods and outside of term time for dangerous, illegal and inappropriate parking and will penalize any offending vehicles found in breach of The Traffic Management Policy.

 Campus Management will not accept liability for any loss from or damage to any vehicle using the campus facilities, however caused.
 Users of the car parks do so entirely at their own risk and subject to this policy.